By backing Raphael Warnock against Kelly Loeffler, Sue Bird and the WNBA helped flip the Senate

 “It appeared as if Senator Loeffler was really just trying to make a political move and was using us as a pawn,” Bird said.
 “And that political move to prove how Trumpy she was by standing up to a league full of Black women who were trying to say Black lives matter.

 “I was like oh man and it really hit.
-So the louder we are, and the more we bark at her, that’s actually playing into her political strategy, which obviously there’s irony all over that considering her letter to Cathy was telling us to keep politics out of sports. … From there started I started googling and very quickly I found who her competition was on the Democratic side.”
+So the louder we are, and the more we bark at her, that’s actually playing into her political strategy, which obviously there’s irony all over that considering her letter to Cathy was telling us to keep politics out of sports. … From there I started Googling and very quickly I found who her competition was on the Democratic side.”

 Bird, who is vice president of the WNBA players union, worked with the union’s executive committee and the league’s social justice council, which includes Stewart, to quickly settle on Warnock after a vetting process and a series of Zoom calls.